Palestinian gunman critically wounds Israeli in new violence

 On Monday morning, the Hawara thoroughfare was lined with rows of burned-out cars and smoke-blackened buildings.
 Normally bustling shops remained shuttered.
 Palestinian media said some 30 homes and cars were torched.

+Some police, he said, even wished the protesters well, telling them to "take care of themselves."

+"For the journalists, It was clear to us from the outset, as we walked behind them, that this incident was developing," Glick said.
+"It took a long time for the security forces to understand."

 Lt.
-Col. Richard Hecht, an Israeli military spokesman, described the situation as "a tense quiet."
-He said the army deployed hundreds of additional troops to the area with the aim of de-escalation.
-Two battalions were sent late Sunday and a third on Monday, with several hundred soldiers each.
+Col. Richard Hecht, an Israeli military spokesman, said the army deployed hundreds of additional troops to the area with the aim of de-escalation.
+Two battalions were sent late Sunday and two more on Monday, with several hundred soldiers each.
+The situation remained quiet late Monday.

 Speaking at a settlement outpost reoccupied by Jewish settlers after Sunday's shooting, the firebrand Public Security Minister Itamar Ben-Gvir, the leader of the Jewish Power party, called for a "real war on terrorism" and legalizing the outpost, which troops were once again clearing.

 Netanyahu and President Isaac Herzog urged settlers not to engage in vigilante actions.
-Merav Michaeli of the opposition Labour Party condemned the rampage as "a pogrom by armed militias" of West Bank settlers.
+Merav Michaeli of the opposition Labor Party condemned the rampage as "a pogrom by armed militias" of West Bank settlers.

 In the ruling coalition, some fanned the flames.